 - Appraisal – Estimates the value of a property.
 Required by banks to ensure the property’s value matches the value of the loan they provide.

-- Covenants, Conditions, and Restriction (CC&Rs) – Also known as “bylaws”, these are any limitations on what a homeowner can do with their property.
-The rules are typically set by a home owner’s association (HOA), developers, and/or builders.
+- Covenants, Conditions, and Restrictions (CC&Rs) – Also known as “bylaws,” these are limitations on what a homeowner can do with their property.
+The rules are typically set by a home owner’s association (HOA), developers, or builders.